-Many times, our teeth undergo damage that may be too extensive to treat using dental fillings, but may not be serious enough to need the cover of a dental crown.
-In these cases, inlays and onlays are the best options for restoring the tooth.
+Sometimes, the damage to a tooth is too extensive to treat using a traditional dental filling, but it may not be serious enough to need the cover of a full dental crown.
+In these cases, an inlay or onlay is the best option for restoring the tooth.

-If you wish to restore your teeth and want to know if inlays or onlays are the right option for you, please feel free to contact the office of Dental Arts at (414) 214-0866.
+If you wish to restore your teeth and want to know if inlays or onlays are the right option for you, please feel free to contact the office of Dental Arts at (414) 462-3160.
 Our experts will evaluate your condition and suggest the best treatment method for your teeth.